Southern Ontario: Census divisions

-1 Muskoka and Parry Sound are commonly regarded as a transitional region between Southern and Northern Ontario.
-Both divisions may be regarded as northern districts geographically, culturally and politically in some contexts.
+1 Muskoka and Parry Sound are commonly regarded as transitional regions between Southern and Northern Ontario.
+Both divisions may be regarded as northern districts geographically, culturally, and politically in some contexts.

-The 2011 census revealed that the major urban divisions of York, Halton, Peel and Ottawa had the largest growth.
-While the heavy industrial divisions of Chatham, Lambton, and Essex, as well as the mainly recreational divisions of Huron and Prince Edward had a decrease in population.
+The 2011 census revealed that the major urban divisions of York, Halton, Peel, and Ottawa had the largest growth.
+While the heavy industrial divisions of Chatham, Lambton, and Essex, as well as the mostly recreational divisions of Huron and Prince Edward had a decrease in population.

-Higher learning
+Higher education

 Southern Ontario has long been an international destination for higher learning.
 It houses numerous internationally acclaimed public universities and colleges amongst its 13 universities and 20 colleges.
 It is also home to numerous private post-secondary institutions.

 Culture

-Many notable Canadians have been based in Southern Ontario, owing to its nature as Canada's largest concentration of population.
-Toronto is notable for its multiculturalism and cosmopolitan nature: it has been called the most diverse city in the world.
-Southern Ontario also features in the literary genre of Southern Ontario Gothic, a major strand in Canadian literature.
+Many notable Canadians have been based in Southern Ontario, as it is Canada's most populated area.
+Toronto is notable for its multiculturalism and cosmopolitan nature: Southern Ontario also features in the literary genre of Southern Ontario Gothic, a major strand in Canadian literature.